Demonstration of logical quantum phase estimation for X-ray absorption spectra: INTRODUCTION

-The present study focuses on the implementation of quantum algorithms designed for XAS calculations based on quantum phase estimation (QPE), hereafter referred to as QPE sampling \cite{Kosugi2020PRA, Kosugi2020PRRes, Sakuma2024PRA}.
+In the present study, we focus on the implementation of QPE-based quantum algorithms for XAS calculations \cite{Kosugi2020PRA, Kosugi2020PRRes, Sakuma2024PRA} because this approach has the potential to achieve the lowest overall computational cost in the long term.
 QPE sampling outputs the transition energies in the ancilla qubits and the probability of obtaining the corresponding energy equal to the intensity of the XAS spectra.
 Initially, the XAS spectra of Fe $L_{2,3}$-edge XANES of FePO$_4$ were calculated.
 This material has been extensively studied as a cathode material for lithium-ion batteries.
 The quality of the XAS spectra obtained by the QPE-sampling is quantitatively evaluated for several variants of QPE \cite{Nielsen2000Book, Luis1996PRA, Fomichev2024arXiv}, including the statistical error arising from measurements.
-Second, we execute QPE on Quntinuum's trapped-ion quantum computer for the systems using three orbitals in FePO$_4$.
+Second, we execute QPE on Quantinuum's trapped-ion quantum computer for the systems using three orbitals in FePO$_4$.
 To demonstrate the efficacy of the algorithm, we implement QPE using dynamic circuits to reduce the number of ancilla qubits for QPE and the $\llbracket k+2,k,2\rrbracket$ quantum error detection (QED) code, known as the Iceberg code \cite{Steane1996PRA, Gottesman1998PRA, Knill2004arXiv, Knill2004arXiv2, Self2024NPhys, Yamamoto2024PRR, Nishi2025PRApplied}, to mitigate the quantum noise inherent in current quantum devices.